Hate crime & hate incidents

 - Directly to the Police; in an emergency call 999 or call 101 (Hertfordshire Constabulary's non-emergency number)

-- Third Party Reporting Centres - some agencies within Three Rivers are now Third Party Reporting Centre’s, meaning you can report Hate Crimes/Incidents directly with them instead of going to the Police.
+- Hate Crime Reporting Centres - some agencies within Three Rivers are now Reporting Centre’s, meaning you can report Hate Crimes/Incidents directly with them instead of going to the Police.

 - You can report Hate Crimes/Incidents with Three Rivers District Council by calling 01923 776611.